 Non-beginner deals, or an intensive in-studio or online course for yoga for women

 Do you want to re-start yoga?
-Non-beginners get two week’s of unlimited non-beginner classes for just $29, either online, or in-studio, or both.
-Learn more here.
+Non-beginners get four week’s of unlimited non-beginner classes for just $79, either online, or in-studio, or both.

 From time to time, Flametree also does Intensive Women Only Workshops.
 Like our Facebook page if you want to hear more about these short versions of an in-studio or an online course for yoga, with a focus on helping women’s health challenges.